 Overdose

-Symptoms: No cases of acute overdose have been described to date.
-It appears that an accidental overdose of tretinoin will show reversible symptoms characteristic of hypervitaminosis A.
+Symptoms: To date, cases of acute overdose have not been described.
+Apparently, an accidental overdose of tretinoin will manifest itself with reversible symptoms characteristic of hypervitaminosis A.

-The dose recommended for acute promyelocytic leukemia patients is 1/4 of the maximum tolerated dose for patients with solid tumors and is lower than the maximum tolerated dose for children.
+The dose recommended for patients with acute promyelocytic leukemia is 1/4 of the maximum tolerated dose in patients with solid tumors and is less than the maximum tolerated dose for children.

-Treatment: There is no specific treatment for overdose, but it is important that the patient be admitted to a hematology unit.
+Treatment: There is no specific treatment for overdose, but it is important that the patient is admitted to a hematology department.

 ---|---|